metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 tags: LUMI HPC containers
 ---

 A pre-requisite for this tutorial is that you have a LUMI-G account and are able to log in to the system with ssh.
+All scripts used in this tutorial are available [here]({{ site.baseurl }}/assets/files/lumi).

 ## Building a container